menandmice/micetro_docs/guides/reference/health_bar_information.rst

 Error loading zone
 """"""""""""""""""

-This warning is shown when DNS server (e.g. BIND) is unable to load its zones.
+This warning is shown when DNS server (e.g., BIND) is unable to load its zones.
 This warning is also posted if the server has not successfully finished checking all zones for errors.

 Failed to do a SOA request for zone
 """""""""""""""""""""""""""""""""""